adwise-fiu/Secure_Indoor_Localization/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Project status
 The project is functional at its current state.
-However some optimizations do need to made for ease of use.
-This would only work best if I can reobtain access to Broadway to test on multiple floors/add new floors as needed.
+However, some optimizations do need to made for ease of use.
+This would only work best if I can re-obtain access to Broadway to test on multiple floors/add new floors as needed.

 Also, there are a few things I want to upgrade:
-- Steamline the process of the client uploading/receiving floor maps.
+- Streamline the process of the client uploading/receiving floor maps.
 - See how to allow the client to set the value **k** for localizations.
 - I will provide screenshots on the Localization/Training Phase later this week.